How Do You Buy a Home For Sale By Owner: 2026 Guide 📋

 2. Find Your FSBO Home

 You can find FSBO home through FSBO Websites like Houzeo, Zillow and Trulia.
 Additionally, you can also find FSBO listings on websites that focus only on FSBO homes, such as FSBO.com and ForSaleByOwner.com.
-You can also attend local property auctions or open houses.
+One can also attend local property auctions or open houses.

 FSBO homes are not always listed on the multiple listing services (MLS), which is the main platform real estate agents use to find and share properties.
 Some services can list FSBO homes on the MLS for a fees but many FSBO sellers choose to list for free on other websites.